The new features we can expect in GTA V on PS5 and Xbox series X/S

 ‘Grand Theft Auto V’ PS5 and Xbox series X/S release date

-The Playstation 5 and Xbox series X/S versions of GTA V will be available digitally from 15 March.
-Pre-orders and pre-loading are available now.
+The Playstation 5 and Xbox series X/S versions of GTA V are now available digitally as of 15 March 2022.

 For the first three months, GTA V will be available at a discounted price on both PS5 and Xbox series X/S consoles and then after 14 June, both the story mode and GTA Online will be available on both consoles for £34.99.

-What new features will be available in ‘GTA V’ PS5 and Xbox series X/S versions
+What new features will be available in the ‘GTA V’ PS5 and Xbox series X/S versions?

 The new version of GTA V will introduce high-end visuals to both consoles with new graphics modes featuring up to 4K resolution, a frame rate of up to 60 frames per second, improved texture quality, HDR options and ray tracing, as well as utilizing the technical advancements of faster loading times, immersive 3D audio and support for platform-specific features on PS5 and Xbox series X/S.